yoavz/meteor/packages/spacebars/README.md

 Spacebars templates update reactively at a fine-grained level in response to changing data.

 Each template tag's DOM is updated automatically when it evaluates to a new value, while avoiding unnecessary re-rendering as much as possible.
-For example, a double-braced tag replace its text node when its text value changes.
+For example, a double-braced tag replaces its text node when its text value changes.
 An `#if` re-renders its contents only when the condition changes from truthy to falsy or vice versa.

 ## Identifiers and Paths